What curriculum do you use?

 I was unable to sign in my child.
 What’s that all about?

-Adult to child ratios play a significant role in maximizing our effectiveness as well as protecting our volunteers and your children.
+Adult to child ratios play a significant role in maximizing our effectiveness as well as protecting our teams and your children.
 Our goal is that every child can be checked in.
-However, we experience seasons when the number of children attending outpaces our volunteer recruiting efforts.
+However, we experience seasons when the number of children attending outpaces our team recruiting efforts.

 Age Group: Children per Adult